isteps-sps-lab/bf-im/docs/installationguide.md

 ## Requirements

 All the components are provided as Dockerized applications, thus the following software is required:

 - Docker
 - Docker Compose

 !!! info

-    We tested our deployment on a machine running Ubuntu 21, with Docker v20.10.8, and Docker Compose v1.29.2.
+    We tested our deployment on machines running different configurations:

+      - Ubuntu 21, Docker 20.10.8, Docker Compose 1.29.2
+      - Ubuntu 22, Docker  24.0.5, Docker Compose 2.20.2

 ## Install